gapost/qmatplotwidget/README.md

     w.show();
 ```

-The QMatPlotWidget class provides only the interface.
+QMatPlotWidget provides only the MATLAB-compatible interface and does not do the actual plotting.
+This is implemented by a "backend".

-The actual plotting is done with `Qwt` (https://qwt.sourceforge.io/) as a backend.
+Currently, the backend is `Qwt` (https://qwt.sourceforge.io/).